Is Oprah The Queen Of All Media?

-Mr. TOM HANKS (Actor): Oprah Winfrey, today, you are surrounded by nothing but love.
+TOM HANKS: Oprah Winfrey, today, you are surrounded by nothing but love.

 NORRIS: That was Tom Hanks there, and she had Tom Hanks as emcee for a couple of her farewell shows.
 Those shows became a parade of stars, from Beyonce to Diane Sawyer to Madonna, all in front of a stadium full of thousands of loyal Oprah viewers.

 OPRAH WINFREY: You have made it possible for us to stand for 25 years.
 Your presence in front of your television sets and your presence here tonight honors me in the deepest way possible.
 And I feel the love.
 Thank you.

 NORRIS: Joining us now to figure out what this means for Oprah and for television and for Oprah fans is Eric Deggans.
 He's the TV and media critic for the St. Petersburg Times.
 Eric, welcome back to the program.

 NORRIS: You know, we all remember some of her big pop culture moments - Tom cruise jumping up and down on the stage, for instance.
 But there were other things that she did that really set the show apart, things like taking the show to Forsyth County, Georgia, to have a conversation about race or taking the show on the road to highlight things that she thought America needed to talk about.

 DEGGANS: And Oprah came along and was a woman articulating all those same issues and more from a woman's point of view.
 So she was able to talk about fashion and sexism and AIDS and the gay community and prejudice in a way that Phil Donahue, frankly, could not do.

 NORRIS: She also fussed at people.
 She brought Toni Braxton on the show and said: How dare you burn through all that money that fast?